Green Ambitions partnership and program launch and announcement

 New initiative to engage youth of color in green jobs industry

-“The Green Ambitions program, funded by Community Project Funding secured by Congresswoman Doris Matsui and the NBA Foundation grant, will empower youth in our community to learn and develop skills in the green jobs industry,” said Dr. Dawnté Early, president and CEO, United Way California Capital Region.
+“The program, funded by Community Project Funding secured by Congresswoman Doris Matsui and the NBA Foundation grant, will empower youth in our community to learn and develop skills in the green jobs industry,” said Dr. Dawnté Early, president and CEO, United Way California Capital Region.
 “Green jobs are the future of California and our country.
 We are grateful to Congresswoman Matsui, the NBA Foundation, The Center at Sierra Health Foundation and Green Tech for partnering with us.
 Together, we will ensure youth of color gain early access to this booming industry, breaking systemic and generational cycles of poverty in our region while improving our environment.”

-Green Ambitions will enroll Black, African, Hispanic and Latinx youth in environmentally focused workplace training programs tied to their individual interests, including construction, transportation, utilities, manufacturing, urban agriculture and more.
+NetZero Mobility Hubs will enroll Black, African, Hispanic and Latinx youth in environmentally focused workplace training programs tied to their individual interests, including construction, transportation, utilities, manufacturing, urban agriculture and more.

 “In South Sacramento and other previously overlooked and under-resourced communities across the region, we see that the effects of climate change and air pollution are not equitably experienced.
 That’s why I was proud to secure $500,000 of federal funding to bring the infrastructure and training necessary to uplift our young people and empower them to lead the clean energy transition,” said Congresswoman Doris Matsui (CA-07).
 “Sacramento is a place that works together towards our common goals.
 We support each other and invest in our future because we know that the success of our youth doesn’t just support our growth today, it sustains it for generations.
-With this coalition of wonderful partners, the Green Ambitions program is ensuring we make these crucial investments in the heart of our community.”
+With this coalition of wonderful partners, the program is ensuring we make these crucial investments in the heart of our community.”

-Through Community Project Funding secured by Matsui for expansion of GreenTech’s Net Zero Mobility hub model, Green Ambitions participants also will learn and build electric vehicle charging stations in South Sacramento.
+Through Community Project Funding secured by Matsui for expansion of GreenTech’s Net Zero Mobility hub model, participants also will learn and build electric vehicle charging stations in South Sacramento.
 The stations will enable more equitable access to green infrastructure for neighborhood residents and businesses.

 “Green Tech will ensure students gain real-world technological experience and increased knowledge of green jobs emerging in California, tied to their personal roadmap for success,” said Simeon Gant, board president, Green Tech.
 “This will set them up for internships, apprenticeships and jobs in the industry.”